lintosunny/ecommerce-chatbot/README.md

 This chatbot currently supports three intents:

-### 1. `faq`
-Handles frequently asked questions related to the platform's policies or general information.
+**faq**: Handles frequently asked questions related to the platform's policies or general information.
 > _"Is online payment available?"_

-### 2. `sql`
-Activated when users request product listings or information based on real-time database queries.
+**sql**: Activated when users request product listings or information based on real-time database queries.
 > _"Show me all Nike shoes below Rs.
 3000."_

-### 3. `smalltalk`
-Responds to casual or conversational messages to make the chatbot more engaging and human-like.
+**smalltalk**: Responds to casual or conversational messages to make the chatbot more engaging and human-like.
 > _"How are you?"_

 ## 💡 Key Features